 Investigating the relation between Global Liquidity and the US Dollar Index

-In the following chart, a hypothetical index is constructed that aggregates money supply data from the FED, ECB, BoJ, and People’s Bank of China.
-This index will hypothetically represent global liquidity.
+In the following chart, a hypothetical index is created by combining money supply data from the FED, ECB, BoJ, and the People’s Bank of China.
+This index is intended to represent global liquidity.

 Chart: Forming a Global Liquidity Index and the US dollar index (USDX)

-If we take a close look at the above chart, we can see a general correlation between global liquidity and the US Dollar index.
-However, there are also periods of inverse correlation.
-For example, in early 2018, global liquidity started to dump while the US dollar index started to surge.
-Later, in early 2020, global liquidity started to surge, but the US dollar index started to decline.
-There could be many explanations for these periods of inverse correlations.
-For example, these inverse correlations could be attributed to black swan events or even to common cross-border investment flows:
+A close look at the chart shows a general correlation between global liquidity and the US Dollar Index.
+However, there are periods of inverse correlation.
+For example, in early 2018, global liquidity began to decline while the US Dollar Index surged.
+Later, in early 2020, global liquidity increased, but the US Dollar Index fell.

-- As more money is printed, the risk appetite of American investors increases, and thus they invest more in foreign assets, pushing the US Dollar index lower
+- As more money is printed, American investors’ risk appetite rises, leading them to invest more in foreign assets, which pushes the US Dollar Index lower.

-- At times of limited global liquidity, American investors decide to repatriate some of the dollars they have invested abroad, pushing the US Dollar index higher
+- During periods of limited global liquidity, American investors may repatriate some of their foreign investments, driving the US Dollar Index higher.

 Investigating the Correlation Between Equity Markets and Liquidity Conditions

-Chart: The Correlation of S&P500 with global liquidity
+Chart: The Correlation of S&P500 to Global Liquidity

-The above chart shows the high correlation between the S&P 500 and the global liquidity index we have created.
-However, we can observe a significant decoupling starting in 2023.
+The chart above shows the strong correlation between the S&P 500 and the global liquidity index we created.
+However, a notable decoupling begins in 2023.
 This can be explained as follows:

-- If the news is too good during bull markets, the stock market can periodically decouple from global liquidity
+- During bull markets, if the news is overly positive, the stock market can temporarily decouple from global liquidity.

-By moving to a higher-risk asset class, the following chart shows the correlation between Bitcoin and global liquidity conditions.
+Shifting to a higher-risk asset class, the following chart illustrates the correlation between Bitcoin and global liquidity conditions.

-Chart: The Correlation of Bitcoin with global liquidity conditions
+Chart: The Correlation of Bitcoin to Global Liquidity Conditions

-The Bitcoin price also shows a high correlation to global liquidity.
-Again, we can observe a significant decoupling starting in 2023.
-This can be explained by the fact that there were very bullish fundamental developments for the crypto market, including the institutionalization of the industry, ETFs, and the election of the Bitcoin-friendly president, Donald Trump.
+Bitcoin’s price also shows a strong correlation with global liquidity.
+Again, a notable decoupling appears starting in 2023.
+This can be explained by very bullish fundamental developments in the crypto market, such as the institutionalization of the industry, the introduction of ETFs, and the election of the Bitcoin-friendly president, Donald Trump.

-- Generally, Bitcoin is sensitive to changes in global liquidity conditions, however, there can be a decoupling if there are fundamental changes in the market
+- Generally, Bitcoin is sensitive to changes in global liquidity, but decoupling can occur when there are significant fundamental changes in the market.

-- Bitcoin also shows a high correlation to the S&P 500, and that means when the S&P 500 decouples from global liquidity, so does Bitcoin
+- Bitcoin is also highly correlated with the S&P 500, meaning that when the S&P 500 decouples from global liquidity, Bitcoin tends to decouple as well.

-The different types of money supply are classified as "M"s and range from M0 (narrowest) to M3/M4 depending on the country (source Wikipedia).
+The different types of money supply are classified as “M” categories, ranging from M0 (the narrowest) to M3 or M4, depending on the country (source: Wikipedia).

 - M1: Money in circulation plus overnight deposits